pippinbarr/cart263-2021/topics/ai/ml5js-object-detector.md

 ## Reading the documentation

 If we go to the [ObjectDetector](https://learn.ml5js.org/#/reference/object-detector) reference page we'll find ml5.js's standard presentation of its API.
-As with all API documentation, it has its own particular approach but follows general principles of providing specific descriptions of methods and properties as well as examples.
+As with most API documentation, it has its own particular approach but follows general principles of providing specific descriptions of methods and properties as well as examples.
 Let's look at the component pieces here...

 ### Example image